fat-potato-uk/k8-demo-1/README.md

 If we now want to scale out our Pod we wont be able to with just a Pod.
 We will need to set up a deployment so that our pod replicas have something to manage them.

-Similar to above this is managed with a Yaml spec, so we can first delete our pod we created earlier `kubectl delete pod single-pod`
+Similar to above this is managed with a Yaml file to create our resource, so we can first delete our pod we created earlier `kubectl delete pod single-pod`

 We now want to apply this YAML, this will setup a deployment, that will have 2 replicas of our sample-app